marcelom/marcelom.github.io/_posts/2013-06-12-admigration.md

+---
+layout: post
-Title: AD Migration
+title: AD Migration
-Tags: AD
+tags: AD
-Author: Marcelo Moreira
+author: Marcelo Moreira
-Summary: How we migrated from our own domain into Stanford's SU
+excerpt: How we migrated from our own domain into Stanford's SU
+---
 The department I work for is one of a few that has its own AD subdomain from Stanford's Win domain.

 Several reasons made us move away from it, including: